 - Preheat to 375 degrees F.

-- Combine flour, baking powder and salt.
+Combine flour, baking powder and salt.
 Whisk together.
+Reserve about 1 tbsp to coat the blueberries in a later step.

-- In another bowl, add melted butter, sugar and eggs.
+In another bowl, add melted butter, milk, sugar, vanilla and lemon zest.
 Whisk thoroughly.
-Mix in vanilla extract until the sugar dissolves.

-Toss blueberries in a tbsp of flour.
-Fold blueberries into mixture.
+Toss blueberries in the tbsp of reserved dry mixture.
+Fold the blueberries the batter.

 - Using an ice cream scooper, add batter to a buttered muffin tin.